- the size of the unit and what the unit includes

 Certificate of the municipal authority –approval of proposed division & parking spaces

-This certificate states that the proposed division of the building and parking spaces have been approved by the municipal authority.
+This certificate states that municipal authority approved the proposed division of the building and parking spaces.
 It confirms the number of parking spaces for visitors and persons with disabilities in the plan (if any) and their location on common property or a unit labelled for parking.

 Condominium Additional Plan Sheets (CAD)

 The Condominium Property Regulation allows additional sheets to be added to a condominium plan so that changes to bylaws, board members, restrictions, and legal / financial burdens can be easily tracked.
-If changes are not registered, they may not be legally enforceable in court.
+If changes are unregistered, they may not be legally enforceable in court.

-The following information can be registered on condominium additional plan sheets (CAD):
+The following information can also be on condominium additional plan sheets (CAD):

 - Condominium Board: names and addresses of members, changes in board membership, address of condominium corporation.